Frequently Asked Questions

 Q: How do you choose books?

-A: After one of the late-year meetings (usually November or December) we each throw out 2-3 books or stories we think would make for a good discussion.
-A list is compiled and 12 books/stories are drawn out of a hat, with the first being January’s title, the second is February’s, and so on.
-It’s really that simple.
-As for content or other criteria, we always seek to have as many women and persons of color as we can, as they have been traditionally under-represented in SF.
-We look to mix up themes and topics, but are always interested in stories that deal with race, class, gender, and sexuality.
-Specific topics of interest, like the environment, population, war, etc. also factor into the mix.
+A: At the June and December meetings, we each throw out 1-2 book or story suggestions that we think would make for a good discussion and add any online suggestions.
+We go around the table and each pick one, then flesh out an order for the next 6 months.
+As for content or other criteria, we always seek to include as many authors who are women and persons of color as we can, as they have been traditionally under-represented in SF.
+We look to mix up themes and topics but are always interested in stories that deal with race, class, gender, and sexuality.
+Specific topics of interest, like the environment, population, war, etc., also factor into the mix; Tiptree winners are usually considered and a Wiscon GoH often (though not always) chosen for May.
+As a rule of thumb, we don’t pick the same author two years in a row.
+The former process of picking 12 out of a hat near the end of the year is remembered fondly but the current format seems more flexible.

 Q: I have a book I think your group would like, how do I let you know about it?

-A: See our Contact page for the procedure.
-We’re always looking for interesting, politically edged fiction for next year’s list.
+A: See our Contact page for the procedure; we’re always looking for interesting, politically edged fiction.

 Q: What’s with the vegan snacks?